-Korean beef bibimbap with spinach, zucchini, and fried egg
+Korean beef bibimbap with spinach, squash, and fried eggs

 Korean bibimbap is as fun to make as it is to say.
-For these customizable rice bowls, pile vibrant carrots, wilted spinach, pan-seared squash, and your favorite protein over nutritious brown rice.
+For these customizable rice bowls, pile vibrant carrots, wilted spinach, a runny fried egg, and your favorite protein over nutritious brown rice.